Rob Bell: Beliefs

 The book was criticized by numerous conservative evangelical figures (in particular, some reformed church leaders), such as Albert Mohler, John Piper, and David Platt, with Mohler saying that the book was "theologically disastrous" for not rejecting universalism.
-Other evangelicals, such as Brian McLaren, Greg Boyd and Eugene Peterson defended Bell's views.
+Other religious leaders, such as Brian McLaren, Greg Boyd and Eugene Peterson defended Bell's views.
 Bell denies that he is a universalist and says that he does not embrace any particular view but argues that Christians should leave room for uncertainty on the matter.
 As Jon Meacham stated, Love Wins presents [Bell's] "case for living with mystery rather than demanding certitude."
 Some evangelicals argued that this "uncertainty" is incompatible with Scripture, while others say that the book is simply promoting overdue conversation about some traditional interpretations of Scripture.
 In the book, Bell also questions "evacuation theology" which has Christians focused on getting to heaven, instead of focusing on God's renewal and transformation of this world.
 Bell argues that Jesus (and the wider Jewish tradition of which he was a part) focused on God's ongoing restoration of this world, not getting individuals to heaven.

 At his Viper Room appearance in July 2012, Bell took a question from an audience member concerned about the church's acceptance of gay members.
 Said Bell, "Some people are gay, and you're our brothers and you're our sisters, and we love you.
 We love you...
 [Gay people] are passionate disciples of Jesus just like I'm trying to be, so let's all get together and try to do something about the truly big problems in our world."
 On March 17, 2013, in an interview at Grace Cathedral in San Francisco, Bell said, "I am for marriage.
 I am for fidelity.
-I am for love, whether it's a man and a woman, a woman and a woman, a man and a man...And I think the ship has sailed.
+I am for love, whether it's a man and a woman, a woman and a woman, a man and a man...
+And I think the ship has sailed.
 This is the world we are living in and we need to affirm people wherever they are."

 In March 2013, Bell expressed frustration with the state of conservative evangelicalism, calling it "a very narrow, politically intertwined, culturally ghettoized Evangelical subculture."
 He says that Evangelicals have "turned away lots of people" from the church by talking about God in ways that "don't actually shape people into more loving, compassionate people," adding that Evangelicals "have supported policies and ways of viewing the world that are actually destructive, and we've done it in the name of God and we need to repent."

 In 2018, a documentary about Bell called The Heretic was released.